Man charged after eating stolen chips dropped by thief, police say

 MEMPHIS, Tenn.
-(WREG) — A man was taken into custody after Memphis Police say he ate two bags of chips that someone else had stolen from a convenience store.
+(WREG) — A man was taken into custody after Memphis Police said he ate two bags of chips that someone else had stolen from a convenience store.

 According to reports, on Feb.
 9, a man got into an argument with a store clerk because she wouldn’t sell him beer.
 The man then took an entire display of chips and put them into his car.